Simple Mail Transfer Protocol: Restricting access by location

-Under this system, an ISP's SMTP server will not allow access by users who are outside the ISP's network.
+Under this system, an Internet service provider's (ISP's) SMTP server will not allow access by users who are outside the ISP's network.
 More precisely, the server may only allow access to users with an IP address provided by the ISP, which is equivalent to requiring that they are connected to the Internet using that same ISP.
 A mobile user may often be on a network other than that of their normal ISP, and will then find that sending email fails because the configured SMTP server choice is no longer accessible.

 This system has several variations.
 For example, an organisation's SMTP server may only provide service to users on the same network, enforcing this by firewalling to block access by users on the wider Internet.
 Or the server may perform range checks on the client's IP address.
 These methods were typically used by corporations and institutions such as universities which provided an SMTP server for outbound mail only for use internally within the organisation.
 However, most of these bodies now use client authentication methods, as described below.

 Where a user is mobile, and may use different ISPs to connect to the internet, this kind of usage restriction is onerous, and altering the configured outbound email SMTP server address is impractical.
 It is highly desirable to be able to use email client configuration information that does not need to change.